thaunghtike-share/nixtune/console/README.md

-# STRUM Console
+# Autotune Console

-STRUM Console is the web frontend that powers
+Autotune Console is the web frontend that powers [Autotune Cloud](https://www.acksin.com/console/login).
-[STRUM Cloud](https://www.acksin.com/console/login).
 This code here is what gets deployed and runs the service.